Applying for Public Assistance

 How do I apply for Public Assistance?

-Applying for Public Assistance can be different depending on which county you are in.
+Applying for Public Assistance can be different depending on which county you live in.
 You should start by contacting your local Department of Social Services (DSS).
 They should provide you with information on how to apply in your county.
+The agency contact numbers for the DSS offices in the LawNY service area are listed below.
+The local DSS should always accept your application, they should not tell you that you are not eligible for benefits or try to stop you from submitting an application.

 NOTE: Your local Department of Social Services (DSS) shares information about who is applying for assistance with local law enforcement.
 If you have an outstanding warrant, you could be arrested at your welfare application appointment.